 regions of Indo-Bangladesh borders.
 These people are locally called as Bengali Settlers.

 The last group of Bengali settlers arrived as late as 1972.
 Due to easy access

 from Kolkata and lesser employment opportunities in West Bengal, lot of families

 are still migrating from Bengal.
 In due coarse of time this

 community has become politically very significant.
-All Member of Parliament(s) for
+All the Member of Parliament(s) for

-previous 8 terms were Bengali (Shri Manoranjan Bhakta was M.P. from Andaman
+previous 9 terms were either Bengali or having Bengali influence (Shri Manoranjan Bhakta was M.P. from Andaman

 Nicobar for six terms 1980, 1984, 1989, 1991, 1996, 1998 | The Present M.P.

 Bishu Pada Ray also said to be Bengali and is re-elected for third time - 1999, 2009, 2014).
 The